Communist Party of Armenia (Soviet Union): History

-In the elections for the Supreme Soviet of the Armenian SSR in 1990, the Communist Party of Armenia came in second to the non-communist Pan-Armenian National Movement.
+The Communist Party began to lose influence in Armenia during Mikhail Gorbachev's glasnost and perestroika, amid the Karabakh movement.
+In the elections for the Supreme Soviet of the Armenian SSR in 1990, it came in second to the non-communist Pan-Armenian National Movement.
 On 4 August 1990, Levon Ter-Petrosyan was elected chairman of the Supreme Soviet.
 This was the first time that a non-communist party had come to power in a Soviet republic.
 The 19th Congress of the Communist Party of Armenia, held on 7 September 1991, decided to dissolve the party.
 The party's last leader, Aram G. Sargsyan, created the Democratic Party of Armenia.
 The same year, the new Armenian Communist Party was established under the leadership of Sergey Badalyan, which considered itself the successor of the Soviet Communist Party of Armenia.